Jsf826/Hist2Prot/README.md

 - All patches from subsequent WSI(s) are assigned to the test set.

 For the provided example, `A02` supplies training and validation patches, while `B02` is retained as an independent test WSI.
-No patch from the test WSI is used for training or validation.

 ### Protein normalization and outlier cells